kunalkhatri/loop91-ui-components/readme.md

 # Next Experience Custom UI Components for ServiceNow

-A collection of open-source, reusable **Next Experience UI Components** designed to enhance the ServiceNow platform experience.
-Built for use in **Workspace**, **UI Builder**, and **Next Experience** apps, these components streamline integration of advanced UI features.
+A collection of open-source, reusable **Next Experience UI Components** designed to enhance the ServiceNow platform.
+Built for use in **Workspace**, **UI Builder**, and **Next Experience** applications, these components facilitate the integration of advanced UI features.

-## 🚀 About
+## About

-This project aims to provide ServiceNow developers with a growing library of plug-and-play UI components that address common and advanced UX needs—ranging from media embedding and user interaction to rich input controls and third-party service integrations.
+This project provides ServiceNow developers with a comprehensive library of plug-and-play UI components that address common and advanced user experience requirements, including media embedding, user interaction, rich input controls, and third-party service integrations.

-## ✅ Available Components
+## Available Components

 | Component Name           | Description         | Documentation |
 |--------------------------|----------------------------------------------------------|--|